enerqi/sublime-blog/content/blog/hypothesis-property-testing/index.md

 st.text(alphabet=string.ascii_letters + string.digits)
 ```

-maybe with all of `string.printable` instead.
+or maybe all of `string.printable` instead.

 The parameters passed to strategy functions give limited constraint control.
 Every strategy object has a filter method
 that returns another strategy so you can customise the values further